AshuAhlawat/Token-Generation-Latency-Benchmarking-in-LLaMA/README.md

     - Perform warm-up runs to avoid startup overhead.
     - Collect multiple iterations per configuration to compute averages and variance.
     - Synchronize timing to ensure correctness.
-    - Run the measurements on different batchs with different complications of prompts.
+    - Run the measurements on different batches with different complications of prompts.
     - Vary generation length (e.g., 16, 64, 256) to see dependency on sequence length.
     - Repeat with different precisions (fp32 vs fp16 vs int8) to show speed/accuracy tradeoffs.